frntc/SIDKick-pico/README.md

 ## License

-My portions of the source code are work licensed under GPLv3.
+My portions of the source code are work licensed under GPLv3 (except otherwise stated in a source file).

 The PCB is work licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 (CC BY-NC-ND 4.0) International License.